Southern link road

 Relevance to the Estate Plan

 The Estate Plan was updated in November 2017 to reflect all recently completed developments including the student accommodation north of the A30 (George Eliot Hall), the Boilerhouse, Beatrice Shilling Building and Emily Wilding Davison Building.
 This was sent to the council as an informative.

 The southern link road was retained as being of benefit in the 2017 revised Estate Plan.
 The reasons for the link road being part of the internal access and movement strategy across the campus are set out above.

 The alignment of the link road, as shown on the Estate Plan, has been informed by highway engineer and arboricultural (tree) consultant’s advice.
 The alignment serves the needs of service and delivery vehicles in relation to road geometry and visibility splays, and minimises the loss of trees.
-A full tree survey was undertaken at that time and will be reviewed in the context of a submission in 2019.
+A full tree survey was undertaken at that time and will be reviewed in the context of a submission in late 2019 / early 2020.

 A working assumption Highway Plan is presented below.
 This is currently the subject of ongoing highway analysis.
 This will then help to inform the cost of the scheme, which at this time, has not been fully determined.

 Other than being included within the 2014 Estate Plan proposals, project specific engagement has not yet been undertaken.
 The proposal is not considered to result in detrimental impact to nearly residential amenity.
 Opportunities to comment upon the emerging proposals were provided as part of the July 2019 engagement event and subsequent consultation period.
-Ongoing technical investigations relating to the detailed design are progressing and a further opportunity to comment upon these details anticipated prior to submission in November / December 2019.
+Ongoing technical investigations relating to the detailed design are progressing and a further opportunity to comment upon these details anticipated prior to submission in late 2019 / early 2020.